seadas/seadas-toolbox/seadas-earthdata-cloud-toolbox/HARMONY_SUBSET_SERVICE_GUIDE.md

 1. **Search for Data**: Use the search functionality with your desired spatial bounds
 2. **Select a File**: Check the checkbox next to the file you want to subset
 3. **Click "Subset"**: Click the "Subset" button in the pagination panel
-4. **Review Spatial Bounds**: The subset dialog opens with spatial bounds pre-filled from your search (if available)
+4. **Review Spatial Bounds**: The subset dialog opens with spatial bounds automatically pre-filled from your search
 5. **Wait for Metadata**: The dialog automatically fetches file metadata to populate available variables
-6. **Configure Parameters**: Adjust subset parameters as needed
+6. **Configure Parameters**: Adjust subset parameters as needed (spatial bounds remain editable)
 7. **Request Subset**: Click "Request Subset" to submit your request
 8. **Processing**: Harmony will process your request (this may take several minutes)
 9. **Job Monitoring**: The dialog shows progress and job status